 Roku sticks are especially prone to overheating if they’re located behind your TV.
 This area receives minimal ventilation, increasing the risk of overheating.

-Luckily, Roku will send an HDMI extender to you for free if you fill out this form.
+Luckily, Roku will send you an HDMI extender for free if you fill out this form.

 Once you’ve received your free extender, plug your Roku stick directly into its HDMI port.
 Then, plug the extender’s HDMI cable into your TV.
 Ensure your Roku is connected to power and you’re good to go!